apiad/SciSharp/Docs/Developers/Guidelines/Developer Guidelines.md

 change is not necessary a new feature or a bug fix, these could require a lot of commits.
-If you are going to implement a new feature, or fix a bug that is not trivial, create a new branch and code the entire feature or fixup there.
-Then submit it as a patch, and we'll look at it, and merge it to <develop> once it is completed.
+If you are going to implement a new feature, or fix a bug that is not trivial, create a new branch and code the entire feature or fix-up there.
+Then submit it as a patch, and we'll look at it, and merge it to `develop` once it is completed.

-Completed doesn't mean fully tested though, <develop> might have code that doesn't work, but at least it means that you think the feature or fixup is completed.
-Once it has been sanitized and checked it will merged into <master>.
-New releases will sprout from <master>
-at any given point, and the release branch will only be used to fully polish any remaining bugs.
+Completed doesn't mean fully tested though, `develop` might have code that doesn't work, but at least it means that you think the feature or fix-up is completed.
+Once it has been sanitized and checked it will merged into `master`.
+New releases will sprout from `master` at any given point, and the release branch will only be used to fully polish any remaining bugs.
+Release branches should be named `release-x.y.z` for the corresponding version.
+Tags should be added in the release branch to mark the release schedule (for example `version-x.y.z-alpha` or `version-x.y.z-rc1`).

-Feature branches should be named <feature-xyz> where xyz is a sensible (and short) name that describes the feature.
+Feature branches should be named `feature-xyz` where `xyz` is a sensible (and short) name that describes the feature.
-Bug fixup branches should be named <bug-#issue> where
-#issue is the number of the reported issue in the bug
-tracking list.
-If you find an issue and code a solution very fast, before reporting it, then please before sending the patch or pull request fill in the bug report and rename the branch accordingly, just for the sake of organization, unless as said before it is a very small bug with just one commit that can be fast-forwarded into <develop>.
+Bug fixup branches should be named `bug-#issue` where `#issue` is the number of the reported issue in the bug tracking list.
+If you find an issue and code a solution very fast, before reporting it, then please before sending the patch or pull request fill in the bug report and rename the branch accordingly, just for the sake of organization, unless as said before it is a very small bug with just one commit that can be fast-forwarded into `develop`.

-If you have a very small fixup (such as a missing null check) you can code it directly into <develop> and make a single commit.
+If you have a very small fix-up (such as a missing null check) you can code it directly into `develop` and make a single commit.
 We will very probably accept it, and thank for it.

-If necesary, and in order to not disrupt the coding process, big documentation changes can be granted a branch of their own, just as with features.
-The name should be <doc-xyz>, again with a sensible explanation of the documentation change.
-Documentation changes for new features should be done within the same <feature-xyz> branch, as the feature it refers to, in order to keep documentation updated wherever the corresponding feature goes.
-This way, when backporting features or bug fixes the corresponding documentation should be correctly barckported as well.
+If necessary, and in order to not disrupt the coding process, big documentation changes can be granted a branch of their own, just as with features.
+The name should be `doc-xyz`, again with a sensible explanation of the documentation change.
+Documentation changes or additions for new features should be done within the same `feature-xyz` branch, as the feature it refers to, in order to keep documentation updated wherever the corresponding feature goes.
+This way, when back-porting features or bug fixes the corresponding documentation should be correctly back-ported as well.

 Developers that wish to will be granted write access to the repository after sending a few patches, just so that we can confirm your good will.
-It`s not a matter of distrust, but a spammer with right access to the repository would be a disaster.
+It's not a matter of distrust, but a spammer with right access to the repository would be a disaster.

-Versioning Semantics
+Version Semantics
 --------------------

-All executable output directly generated by the project (libraries and applications) should use the same versioning scheme, and ideally the same version number (to reduce confusion).
+All executable output directly generated by the project (libraries and applications) should use the same version scheme, and ideally the same version number (to reduce confusion).

-The project uses a standard `major.minor.micro` versioning format, with the following semantics:
+The project uses a standard `major.minor.micro` version format, with the following semantics:

-* Changes in the micro number indicate bug fixes or any other change that doesn't change any public interface or any publicly perceivable semantic.
+* Changes in the `micro` number indicate **bug fixes** or any other change that doesn't change any public interface or any publicly perceivable semantic.
 It should provide forward and backward transparent compatibility.

-* Changes in the minor number indicate new features and *additions* to the public interfaces.
-It should provide backward compatibilty.
+* Changes in the `minor` number indicate new features and **additions** to the public interfaces.
+It should provide backward compatibility.
   If a new feature needs to change some interface, then the old interface should still be available (for older code to correctly compile) and with the corresponding semantics.
-Such deprecated interfaces should be marked as `Deprecated` and removed in the next major change.
+Such deprecated interfaces should be marked with a `DeprecatedAttribute` and removed in the next `major` change.

-* Changes in the major number indicate a whole redesign of public interfaces that might break backward compatibility.
+* Changes in the `major` number indicate a whole redesign of public interfaces that might break backward compatibility.

-*Alpha*, *Beta* and *RC* versions will be provided (as many as necesary) for each release, as bugs are discovered and fixed.
+*Alpha*, *Beta* and *RC* versions will be provided (as many as necessary) for each release, as bugs are discovered and fixed.

-**NOTE**:
+#### NOTE ####

-Until version `1.0.0` is reached, the previous versioning scheme is shifted one position to the right, and the bugfix number is dropped.
+Until version `1.0.0` is reached, the previous version scheme is shifted one position to the right, and the bug-fix number is dropped.
 This means that all `0.minor.micro` versions use the minor version number to mark compatibility breaking changes, and the micro number to mark new features which preserve backward compatibility.
-As previously said, bugfixes will not be granted a version number (since we expect to have so many of them).
+As previously said, bug-fixes will not be granted a version number (since we expect to have so many of them).
 Once version `1.0.0` is reached, the above instructions will take place.

-We will only keep an official release (for the time being), to simplify the mantainance process.
+We will only keep an official release (for the time being), to simplify the maintenance process.
 Once a new release is published, the old release will be no longer supported, unless some developer gratefully takes care of it.